viney-shih/goroutines/README.md

 ```
 ### Advanced usage of Batch jobs

 To deal with batch jobs and consider the performance, we need to run tasks concurrently.
-However, the use case only happen once and need not initialize a Pool for reusing it.
+However, the use case usually happen once and need not maintain a Pool for reusing it.
 I wrap this patten and call it `Batch`.
 Here comes an example.

 ```go
 taskN := 11